AIVolcanoLab/pyco2stats/docs/notebooks.rst

 =========

-Here are interactive demonstrations to show the capabilities of **pyco2stats**.
+Here some examples showing the capabilities of **pyco2stats** library.

 .. toctree::
    :maxdepth: 1